Burbank, Queensland: History

 The area was originally known as Upper Tingalpa.
 The suburb was named after Alfred Harry Burbank, a surveyor and farmer, who was a resident in the area from 1890 to 1908.
 Burbank carried out surveys across Queensland over his 65 year career.
 Frank Burbank, a local horse breeder and timber-getter, was his son.
 Frank stayed in the area until his death in the 1950s.
 Burbank was officially named on 1 June 1976.

 Sinai College opened on 29 January 1990.

 Since the inception of the Bushland Preservation Levy in 1990, the Brisbane City Council has purchased undeveloped properties in Burbank for nature reserves.
 A koala habitation protection called Brisbane Koala Bushlands was also created, with visitor facilities and boardwalks located on Ford Road.
 A second park, called JC Trotter Memorial Park, is located on Cherbon Street, adjacent to the Tingalpa Reservoir.
 It is estimated that 3,000 to 5,000 koalas live in the southeast of Brisbane and this park is designed to protect their habitats and their movement corridors.

 In 2008, a private property at Burbank became the first property to be classified as conservation area under an environmental covenant with the Brisbane City Council.
 The agreement is part of the BCC's GreenHeart CitySmart plan which aims to restore 40% of the city's land to natural habitat by 2026.

+Demographics

 Burbank has not been subdivided into small residential blocks of land to ensure the population remains low.
-In figures published in early 2009 from the Australian Property Investor magazine, Burbank had the third highest median house price in Australia, at A$1.1 million.
-Recent census data shows that Burbank has the most three-car households in Brisbane, at a rate of 40%.
-According to RP Data figures, residents of Burbank remain living in the suburb for an average of 13 years, which is the fourth longest in Brisbane, behind nearby Sheldon and both Point Lookout and Amity Point on North Stradbroke Island.
+In 2009, Burbank had the third highest median house price in Australia, at A$1.1 million.
+In 2008, census data revealed that Burbank has the most three-car households in Brisbane, at a rate of 40%.
+As at 2010, residents of Burbank remained living in the suburb for an average of 13 years, which is the fourth longest in Brisbane, behind nearby Sheldon and both Point Lookout and Amity Point on North Stradbroke Island.